lifemapper/core/docs/dataprep/publicPackageContents.rst

 ~~~~~~~~
 #.
 Data will be pulled and transformed as part of BOOM data processing above
    * getBoomPackageForUser will download and transform the layers
-   * catalogBoomJob will catalog the data for the workflow user
+   * initBoomJob will catalog the data for the workflow user
 #.
 Iff you want to pull it separately
    *  Download and transform data with
       * /opt/lifemapper/rocks/bin/getScenarioPackageForUser